1) Are Zoom drum lessons as good as in-person drum lessons?

 11) Have your students really done all of those great things???

 Yes…and much more!
 For example, one of my students played with her band for a Victoria’s Secret commercial.
 I also had 3 students featured together in a Talenti Gelato commercial.
 My students continually amaze me!
-Just a couple of days ago, another student emailed to say that he had landed the drum spot in a band and had recorded an album.
+Just a couple of days ago, a student emailed to say that he had landed the drum spot in a band and had recorded an album.

 12) Did you really give lessons to a "famous drumming icon"???